Did you know your home is like a mirror reflecting your emotional state?

 - Start with your medicine cabinet.
 Check expiry dates and only put the things you know you need or will use back in the cabinet.

 - Okay, ladies… lotions, face cleansers, hair products and the list goes on.
 I am sure you have multiple of it all.
+I know sometimes these products can be pretty similar, like comparing moen and delta.
 Do you really need it or use all of it?
 Be honest with yourself, if it has sat there for the past month untouched – donate, throw out or re-gift it 😉

 - Next one should be addressed on its own – makeup.
 Go through everything…. and only keep what you REALLY use.